be-garam/paper-rss-alert/README.md

 Both tables have the following schema:

 - `title`: VARCHAR
-- `publish_date`: TIMESTAMP
+- `publish_date`: DATE
 - `link`: VARCHAR
-- `identifier`: VARCHAR
+- `identifier`: VARCHAR UNIQUE
 - `content`: VARCHAR
 - `update_date`: DATE

-## Error Handling
+## Error Handling and Logging

-The script includes basic error handling and logging.
-Check the console output or log files for any issues.
+The script includes error handling and logging.
+It will log information about the parsing process, successful data storage, and any errors encountered.
+Check the console output for these logs.

+## Date Handling

+The script includes a `parse_date` function that validates the date format.
+If a date is invalid or missing, it will be stored as NULL in the database.

 ## Contributing